April 30, 2026

 Is this fund right for you?

-- A person who is investing for the medium to longer term and seeking potential for interest income in their portfolio and is comfortable with low to Medium risk.
+- A person who is investing for the medium to longer term and seeking potential for interest income in their portfolio and is comfortable with low risk.

 - Since the fund invests in bonds anywhere in the world, its value is affected by changes in interest rates and foreign exchange rates between currencies.